by Ingo Schweder

 Dr Marc Cohen’s “Extreme Bathing” – the practice of putting your body through extremes, alternating between hot and cold baths and experiences – is a good example of natural biohacking.
 According to Dr Cohen, people who have a cold bath or shower experience after the usual hot one had 29 per cent fewer sick days.
 In an article with the Sydney Morning Herald, he argues that “any drug that would do that would be a blockbuster!”

-In the spa and wellness industry however, it is these measurements that define our offerings to the new generation of wellness traveller.
-We must adapt and evolve our offerings to provide the facilities and services our clients need to perform their personal bio hacks, while integrating measurable statistics into the mix.
+In the spa and wellness industry, however, it is these measurements that define our offerings to the new generation of wellness travellers.
+We must adapt and evolve our offerings to provide the facilities and services our clients need to perform their personal bio hacks while integrating measurable statistics into the mix.
 From wearable tech to tangible data on our physical and spiritual status – the next generation of wellness will see technology move the needle on how we influence the body, the mind, and even our DNA.

 Shortcuts to Wellbeing